tavisshore/BEV-CV/README.md

 >📋  Include a table of results from your paper, and link back to the leaderboard for clarity and context.
 If your main result is a figure, include that figure and link to the command or notebook to reproduce it.

 ## Citation
+This work is published in IROS 2024.
+If you are interested in our work and/or use our code, please include the following citation in your work:

 ```
   @INPROCEEDINGS{bevcv,